atinanit/IEO_UCEC/projectseUCEC.md

                    1                    1                    1
 ```

-Using this approach, the results obtained are 6491 DE genes.
+Using this approach, the results obtained are **6491 DE genes**.
 As it can be seen in the chromosome distribution, the chromosome with more DE genes is chr1.

 ### 4. Adjust for unknown covariates